hrl-2024/Price-Watch-List/README.md

 * Users can see the prices for the item from multiple websites.
 * Users can see the customer reviews from multiple websites.
 * Users can add the item to the item watch list
-* Users can log in to store the watch list
-* Users stays sign-in if they had signed in before

 **Optional Nice-to-have Stories**